Contact Us

 You have the Quality of Earnings (QoE) report in hand.
 The adjusted EBITDA looks defensible.
 The Total Addressable Market (TAM) is growing.
 On paper, the asset is a winner.
 But you aren’t buying paper.
 You are buying a complex machine made of code, people, and processes—and historically, that machine is far more fragile than the spreadsheet suggests.

-We have entered the era of the "Operational Inquisition."
+We have entered the era of the "Operational Audit."
 With median holding periods stretching to 5.7 years according to recent Bain & Company data, the "flip it quick" strategy is dead.
 You cannot financial-engineer your way out of a broken delivery model or a tech stack held together by duct tape.

 The "Black Box" Problem